 There are significant governance changes that do not require a separate class vote that the controller could introduce midstream, including the creation of additional classes of low-vote shares or the adoption of an automatic conversion provision.
 However, the type of midstream change that has received most attention in recent years is the introduction of nonvoting shares in dual-class companies that went public without them.
 Prominent companies, including Google and Under Armour, have adopted such a reclassification.
-While these reclassifications were subject to shareholder suits, those suits were settled before going to trial, and the reclassifications took effect.
+However, the type of midstream under Armour, have adopted such a reclassification.
+From the reclassifications were subject to shareholder suits, those suits were settled before going to trial, and the reclassifications took effect.
 Facebook and IAC/InterActiveCorp also announced plans for such a reclassification but abandoned these plans in the face of shareholder suits.
 Recently, the Delaware Court of Chancery approved a similar reclassification at NRG Yield, declining to apply a strict standard of review based in part on the approval of the transaction by a majority of the company's public investors.
 The permissibility and level of judicial scrutiny of midstream reclassifications that do not obtain a vote of approval from the company's public investors, however, is not fully settled.